13 min read

 Affirmative Closing Statement | 2 minutes |

 Public forum debate is considered as audience friendly and a current events debate.
-It includes two teams of debaters that argue on monthly controversial topics.
+It includes two teams of debaters that argue on ongoing controversial topics.

 The round begins with a coin toss between the competing debate teams.
 It is required to determine which side, either Pro or Con, will present their argument first.
 Each debate team will be given 3 minutes to prepare the topic.